jamesgiff5/Home_Services_Operational_Dashboard/README.md

 - Although total job cost rose slightly with more services, profit margins remained stable around 80%, suggesting bundling boosts efficiency without hurting profitability.

 - Interestingly, average job cost was actually higher for single-service jobs.
 This is due to high-ticket services like paver sealing and roof cleaning often being booked alone.
 These services carry higher costs, but their strong margins keep them highly profitable.
-When smaller, lower-cost services are bundled, margins improve and total profits climb — highlighting the value of cross-service packaging.
+When smaller, lower-cost services are bundled, margins improve and total profits climb, highlighting the value of cross-service packaging.

     ![Bundling Vs Profit Table](assets/how_bundling_multiple_services_affects_profit.png)